 Human Performance Laboratory

-Truman has 3 on-campus athletic training clinical sites (Health Sciences Athletic Training Room, Kennels Athletic Training Room, and the Student Health Center) and 3 off-campus clinical sites (local high school and 2 medical clinics) where our Athletic Training students gain and use their skills under the supervision of an Approved Clinical Instructor.
-The athletic training students are exposed to a variety of equipment including: ultrasound, electrical stimulation units, cold and hot whirlpools, cold and hot modalities, various rehabilitation equipment (rebounder, theraband, weights), emergency care equipment (spineboard, vacuum splints, AEDs), preventative care equipment (taping supplies, scales, Snellen eye chart), blood control supplies, blood pressure cuffs, ophthalmoscope, otoscope, diathermy, body composition measurements (skinfold calipers), paraffin bath, electrical compression units, stationary bikes, and clinical equipment for general medical conditions.
+Truman has three on-campus athletic training clinical sites (Health Sciences Athletic Training Room, Kennels Athletic Training Room, and the Student Health Center) and three off-campus clinical sites (local high school and two medical clinics) where our athletic training students hone their skills under the supervision of an approved clinical instructor.
+The athletic training students are exposed to a variety of equipment including: ultrasound, electrical stimulation units, cold and hot whirlpools, cold and hot modalities, various rehabilitation equipment (rebounder, thera-band, weights), emergency care equipment (spineboard, vacuum splints, AEDs), preventative care equipment (taping supplies, scales, Snellen eye chart), blood control supplies, blood pressure cuffs, ophthalmoscope, otoscope, diathermy, body composition measurements (skinfold calipers), paraffin bath, electrical compression units, stationary bikes, and clinical equipment for general medical conditions.